CurlyTaleGamesLLC/PiKiln/README.md

 * Delayed Start
 * Temperature Email Notification - triggered via firing schedule
 * GPIO output for venting with a fan - triggered via firing schedule
+* Javascript On Screen Keyboard for Raspberry Pi Touchscreen
+* Screen Saver

 # External Libraries #
 This project makes use of the following libraries: